NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ![Bad MCU Soldering](images/bad_mcu_soldering.jpg)

+1. Similar to the headers, but orientation matters.
+The holes on the side should point toward the '+' and '-' on the board.

 ### Cleaning up Flux Residue

 Wire solder has flux in the middle to help the solder flow.
 SMD rework requires adding flux manually.
 In either case, the result is a yellow-brown, unattractive residue that starts out sticky and hardens over time.